 Ultimately, this process will help you to identify the most significant current threats and campaigns, which will have a profound impact on the ROI for your detection and mitigation activities.

-URL Pattern Analysis: An Example
+URL Pattern Analysis

 In order to better understand how URL pattern analysis works, it may help to run through a simple example.